selfstartdev/RefList/README.md

  * value types
  */

-// returns the number of listNodes in the list list.size;
+list.size; // returns the number of listNodes in the list list.head; // id of head listNode list.tail; // id of tail listNode

 // returns list-node with id of purple list.get('purple');